yanpavel/yanpavel/README.md

 ---

 ## 🚀 About Me
-I’m a **Software Engineer with 5+ years ofof experience** in building distributed systems.
+I’m a **Software Engineer with 5+ years of experience** in building distributed systems.

 I have experience with delivering successful products as a part of different teams - from startups to tech corporations.